Current KL2 Scholars

 University of Georgia

-- Assistant Professor, Department of Clinical and Administrative Pharmacy, College of Pharmacy
+- Clinical Assistant Professor, The University of Georgia College of Pharmacy

 Megha K. Shah, MD, MSc